plazi/goldengate-docker/README.md

-# GoldenGATE Server Docker Image
+# Plazi GoldenGATE Server Docker Image

-This project creates a Docker image of the GoldenGATE Document Markup & Retrieval Server by Guido Sautter
+This project creates a Docker image of the GoldenGATE Document Markup & Retrieval Server by Guido Sautter with plazi specific extensions.

 ## Usage